15.1.4 Determine Allowability of Travel Expenses

 Prior to receiving reimbursement, employee must complete and sign a Report of Employee Owned or Controlled Housing for filing with the Illinois Higher Education Travel Control Board (IHETCB).
 This form will be used to monitor expenses to ensure compliance with travel regulations, report to the IHETCB when maximum reimbursement are reached, and to provide quarterly reports to the IHETCB detailing fiscal year to-date expenses.

-All Chrome River expense reports for reimbursement of use of employee owned or controlled housing while in travel status must include a copy of the signed Report of Employee Owned or Controlled Housing form.
+All Chrome River expense reports for reimbursement of employee owned or controlled housing while in travel status must include a copy of the signed Report of Employee Owned or Controlled Housing form.

 Use of employee owned or controlled housing while in travel status is only an option available if it is proven to be the least costly alternative.